apache/distributedlog/docs/architecture/main.rst

 This `commit` can piggyback on the next batch of records from the application.
 If no new application records are received within the specified SLA for persistence, the writer will issue a special `control log record` notifying the log segment store that the record can now be made visible to readers (step 5).

-The readers’ request that is waiting for new data using `long polling` will now receive the recent committed log records (step 6).
+The readers' request that is waiting for new data using `long polling` will now receive the recent committed log records (step 6).
 Speculative long poll reads will be sent to other replicas to archieve predictable low 99.9% percentile latency (step 7).

 The log records will be cached in read proxies (step 8) for fanout readers.
 The read clients also use similar long poll read mechanism to read data from read proxies (step 9).